jkuzn001/rshell/README.md

 *Can run all bash commands within /bin

 *Can support all connectors such as;

-  -";" = the following command will always be exectued.
+* ";" = The following command will always be exectued.
+* "||" = If the current command fails, the following command will be executed.
+* "&&" = If the current command succeeds, the following command will be executed.
+* "#" = Everything after "#" will be a comment.

 Bugs
 ----